Why White Room Accessories Are Essential for Home Decor

 WHITE AND GREENERY

-White and greenery are like peanut butter and jelly.
-They are just soooo good together!
-Ever notice how when you put greenery in a white vase or planter, the containers seem to be brighter?
-And that the addition of greenery, even if it’s fake, adds life to a room?
+White and greenery are like peanut butter and jelly—just soooo good together!
+Have you ever noticed how when you place greenery in a white vase or planter, the container seems to brighten up?

 Red brick fireplace and oak mantel and surround painted white, brass firescreen painted with high temp black spray paint, large wood and metal arch window wall decor, spring fireplace decorPin